 What: The City of Brevard in partnership with Bethel A Baptist Church and the Mary C Jenkins Community Center Task Force has begun the project to upgrade the Silversteen Playground.
 The design of the playground has been completed (see below).
 The playground will consist of new play equipment, a basketball court, a splash pad, a covered picnic area, restoration of the entrance archway/sign and fencing.

 How: This project will be realized through a combination of city resources, city funding and private and corporate contributions.
 Once completed it will be owned, insured, maintained and operated by the City of Brevard.
 A capital fundraising campaign is now underway to collect donations through a variety of sponsorship and donations mechanisms.

 How Much: Cost for the playground is estimated at $320,000.
 The City of Brevard has contributed $225K to the project which will fund the first three pieces of playground equipment and the basketball court.
 Grants, public donations and sponsorships will make up the balance of the funding required.
 This estimate does not include the funding for stream restoration/mitigation.
 This effort is being addressed by the City of Brevard through federal grant funding.

-When: Construction of the first phase of the playground, the new play equipment is due to begin in December 2020.
+When: Construction of the first phase of the playground began in December 2020.
 As additional funding becomes available more assets will be added.